josehpena/whoLikeIt/notes.md

 # POMODORO 1

 # Should return "no one likes this" when no names are sended.
+OK

 # Should return the name of the person when only one name is sent.
+OK

+# Should return the name of the 2 names who liked.